 - A current and valid charitable status, which in the United States means registering as a 501(c)(3) organization with the IRS.

-- A functional website that contains valuable content that is relevant to the nonprofit’s mission.
+- A functional website containing valuable content that is relevant to the nonprofit’s mission.

 - Adherence to Google Grant program policies, including registration with Google for Nonprofits and TechSoup.

-- An SSL—secure sockets layer—certificate, proving that your online domain is secure.
+- An SSL (Secure Sockets Layer) certificate, indicating that your online domain is secure.

 Outside of these eligibility requirements, there are specific types of nonprofits that are ineligible, regardless if they meet the above requirements.
-The three types of organizations that aren’t eligible to apply for Google Grants include:
+These include:

 - Government entities and organizations

-- Hospital and healthcare organizations — nonprofits working in the healthcare space (such as breast cancer research or Alzheimer’s awareness organizations) are still eligible
+- Hospital and healthcare organizations, though nonprofits working in the healthcare space (such as breast cancer research or Alzheimer’s awareness organizations) are still eligible

-- Schools, academic institutions, and universities — philanthropic arms of educational institutions still qualify
+- Schools, academic institutions, and universities, though philanthropic arms of educational institutions still qualify

-If your organization falls within one of these categories, consider conducting further research into similar initiatives that do apply to your nonprofit.
+If your organization falls within one of these ineligible categories, consider conducting further research into similar initiatives that do apply to your nonprofit.
 For example, Google for Education offers separate benefits for educational institutions.
-Although these benefits may not consist of a $10,000 ad grant, they still help to get the ball rolling.

 Once you’ve evaluated your initial eligibility, you’re almost ready to start moving through the Google Grant application process.
-However, there are a few more requirements you should fulfill before you officially get started with your verification process.
+However, there are a few more requirements you should meet before you officially get started.